'Be anxious for nothing..." ~Philippians 4:6

 It was like a scene from “Daddy Daycare”

-He was dividing up french fries, opening ketchup
+He was dividing up french fries, opening ketchup packets, and directing us at the same time.

-It looked like he had 8
+It looked like he had 8 arms.

-There was the great maestro searching bags, unwrapping straws, wiping spills, and making sure the kids were sitting close enough to the table.
+There was the great maestro— searching bags, unwrapping straws, wiping spills, and making sure the kids were sitting close enough to the table.

 The sight was hilarious, but he was multitasking very well.

-He heard every little thing we did.
+He had his hands full, but he heard every little thing we did.

-We thought we were done when he suddenly looked up from pouring juice, and said, "Hey!
+We thought we were done, when he suddenly looked up from pouring juice, and said, "Hey!
 You know what?”

 Darlene and I shook our heads.
 “Oh, Lord!
 He’s thinking!”